LiamLlamazares/math_blog/_posts/2024-02-26-PDEs-5-Fractional_Sobolev_spaces.md

 </div>

 The restriction above is in the sense of distributions.
-That is, we define t he restriction of $u$ to $U$ as the distribution $v$ such that
+That is, we define the restriction of $u$ to $U$ as the distribution $v$ such that

 <div>
 $$\begin{aligned}